Pedramto89/Spatial-Transcriptomics-Data-Analysis/README.md

 #### 2- Quality Control

-In subsequent, the features and counts of the sample can be illustrated to have a sense of the data and remove mitochoncdrial genes.
+Following this, both the features and counts within the sample can be visualized to better understand the data and to eliminate mitochondrial genes.

 <pre>
 ```R